ranimanya/ranimanya/README.md

 ## ✨ Hi, I'm Manya
-I am an enthusiast and I am currently learning DSA and working on my own projects. <br />
+I am an enthusiast, currently learning DSA and working on my own projects. <br />
 I love learning about new tools and technologies.
 <br />
 ### Languages and tools :